 Google Bard vs Bing Chat: Languages, image generation, coding

 In terms of language support, it’s tough to award a winner.
 Bard only supported English at one point, but has now gained the ability to understand and reply in over 40 languages.
 Bing Chat, meanwhile, doesn’t have a limit and can also understand some fringe dialects.

 Bing Chat also has one more advantage over Bard: it can generate images.
 It’s not as capable as Midjourney, an AI tool dedicated to this task, but it still does a good enough job.
 Here’s an example:

-On the other hand, Bing Chat can actually generate usable code that usually comes close to the intended result.
-However, it can sometimes feel limited for this task due to its short output in Balanced mode.
+As for coding, I’ve found that Bard can only put together rudimentary programs.
+Bing Chat does fare a lot better most of the time in my subjective testing, likely due to differences in the underlying language models.
+That said, both chatbots can sometimes feel limited for programming due to their short replies.
 As we pointed out in our post on ChatGPT vs Bing Chat, the former’s character limit is a lot more generous.

 Google Bard vs Bing Chat: How and where to use them?

-Bing Chat is available in more regions, languages, apps, and platforms than Bard.
+Bing Chat is available in apps and platforms than Bard at the moment.

-Once you gain access to Bing Chat, you can use it on a variety of platforms, including the web, mobile, Edge web browser, and even Skype group chats.
-It also supports two-way voice conversations, which means you can use it completely hands-free.
-This brings Bing Chat a lot closer to Google Assistant, minus any smart home control.
+Bing Chat does come with one advantage, though.
+You can use it on a variety of platforms, including the web, mobile, Edge web browser, and even Skype group chats.
+It also supports two-way voice conversations via the Bing mobile app, which means you can use it hands-free.
+This brings Bing Chat a lot closer to Google Assistant, minus smart home control.

-For now, Google hasn’t been very ambitious with rolling out Bard to the general public.
-You can only access it via a website, much like ChatGPT.
-Don’t expect a mobile app or even Google Search integration right now, although we might see the latter at some point.
+For now, Google hasn’t been very ambitious with advertising Bard to the general public.
+You can also only access it via a website, much like the early days of ChatGPT.
+So if availability and convenience matters to you, Microsoft may surprisingly have the upper hand.